-- 90-95% are Catholic
+- 90-95% Catholic

-- 20-30% are Asian
+- 20-30% Asian

-- 15-20% are Hispanic
+- 15-20% Hispanic

 - 100% of our 8th graders graduate

-- St. Louise Parish's pastor, Father Gary Zender, is a strong supporter of our parish school, evidenced in part by being a recent recipient of "The Archbishop Alex J. Brunett Award" by the Seattle Archdiocesan School Board, in recognition of his distinguished service to and advocate for Catholic education.
+- St. Louise Parish's pastor, Father Gary Zender, is a strong supporter of our parish school, evidenced in part by being a recipient of "The Archbishop Alex J. Brunett Award" by the Seattle Archdiocesan School Board, in recognition of his distinguished service to and advocate for Catholic education.